1912, October 29

 1993, June 24

-Groundbreaking for the new College Hill Branch Library begins.
+Groundbreaking for the new College Hill Branch Library is held.

-Library catalog automation is upgraded and enhanced thru a system known as DYNIX.
-Introduces remote access to the library catalog via telnet & dial-up.
+The library catalog is upgraded and enhanced through a system known as DYNIX, introducing remote access to the library catalog via telnet & dial-up.

 1994, February 27